-Sunday, October 27, 2013, 6:30pm at the Hawthorne Hotel
+Sunday, October 27, 2019, 6:30pm at Hawthorne Hotel

 The evening opens with a blessing where each attendee is guided through the veil between the worlds to the realms of the dead where no one living may speak.
 Participants place their photos and mementos on an elaborate altar, at which time they are then seated and the feast is served.

 Each year, the spirits have manifested in a variety of ways.
 Guests have recalled a ghostly touch, the scent of perfume, whispered messages, and even physical manifestations.
 This is a solemn event where respect for the dead is crucial.
 By remaining slient, you open your heart and mind to those who have crossed over.

 In keeping with tradition, the courses of The Dumb Supper are served backwards and the placement of everything down to the silverware is reversed as a means of weaving participants into the shadowy world of spirit.
 This menu is subject to change.

 Mediterranean-Style Grilled Breast of Chicken featuring Aromatic Herbs, Fennel, Artichokes, Crispy Pancetta and Roasted Red Peppers accompanied by Mashed Baked Sweet Potatoes, with Bacon and Real Maple Syrup and Grilled Asparagus with Gorgonzola